 March 15, 2019

-With allergy season breathing down our necks, plenty of people are preparing for that incessant sneezing, coughs and itchy faces that accompany the arrival of spring.
+With allergy season breathing down our necks, plenty of people are preparing for the incessant sneezing, coughs and itchy faces that accompany the arrival of spring.

 According to new research, however, those with seasonal allergies are hiding their symptoms from their employers and even lying to their bosses.